Monuments and Statues (Self Guided), Warsaw

 Adam Mickiewicz Monument commemorates one of the most popular Romantic poets of Poland.
 This monument was unveiled on Adam Mickiewicz’s 100th birthday in 1898.
 The sculpture was created by Cyprian Godebski, a renowned sculptor.

 It was at this monument that Poles protested the removal of ‘Dziady”, one of Mickiewicz’s works from the list of national theatre performances in March 1968.
-This monument is a very popular tourist spot and is located close to Skwer Hoovera where many exhibitions and concerts are held and also near the Church of the Assumption of St. Joseph and Virgin Mary.
+This monument is a very popular tourist spot and is located close to Skwer Hoovera where many exhibitions and concerts are held and also near the Church of the Assumption of Saint Joseph and Virgin Mary.

 When the Warsaw Uprising fell in 1944, the Adam Mickiewicz monument was destroyed by the Nazi Germans.
 Parts that remained of the destroyed monument were transported to Germany.
 When the war ended, head and many other parts of the original statue were found by the Polish soldiers in Hamburg.